 So adding up all these things that the falls had going for it, Julie and I had to nudge this falls onto our list of Top 10 New England Waterfalls.

-Of all the similarly-rated waterfalls in the New England area, this thin cascade stood over the other contenders that just got left off the list mostly because of the immersion of Fall colors flanking it as you can see in the photo.
+Of all the similarly-rated waterfalls in the New England area, this thin cascade stood over the other contenders that just got left off the list.
+As you can see in the photo, the immersion of Fall colors flanking it definitely helped its cause.

-Of all the waterfalls that we had visited in New England, this was by far the easiest to visit as well as the one that benefited the most from the exploding Fall colors.
+Of all the waterfalls that we had visited in New England, this was by far the easiest to visit.

 This waterfall happened to be one of two waterfalls in the state of Vermont with the same name.
-But what we liked about this waterfall was its size as well as its character.
+But this waterfall’s size as well as its character made us enjoy our experience here.

 And given its somewhat close proximity to the Canadian border, we even shared a moment at the falls with some Quebecois French Canadians.

-The view you see in this photo of the entirety of the 125ft falls was pretty much look-but-don’t-touch, and in order to get closer to the falls, a very steep and dangerous scramble would have to be done.
+The view you see in this photo of the entirety of the 125ft falls was pretty much look-but-don’t-touch.
+In order to get even closer to the falls, we would need to make a very steep and dangerous scramble.

-So we resisted the temptation and were happy with the views, and even with the somewhat distant experience, it still was good enough to stand on this list.
+So we resisted the temptation and contented ourselves with the views despite the somewhat distant experience.
+Nonetheless, we felt it still belonged on this list.

 Of all the waterfalls on our list of top NE waterfalls, this one perhaps required the greatest sense of adventure.